Press release<< Back

 The company will hold a conference call at 4 p.m.
-CDT today to discuss this update.
-This conference call will be available live at www.ti.com.
-TI’s original third-quarter outlook was published in the company’s second-quarter 2007 earnings release on July 23, available at www.ti.com.
-TI’s third quarter ends on September 30.
+Central time today to discuss this update.
+This conference call will be available live at http://www.ti.com/ir.
+TI's original third-quarter outlook was published in the company's second-quarter 2008 earnings release on July 21, available at www.ti.com/ir.
+TI's third quarter ends on Sept.
+30.

 # # #

-“Safe Harbor” Statement under the Private Securities Litigation Reform Act of 1995: This release includes forward-looking statements intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
+“Safe Harbor” Statement under the Private Securities Litigation Reform Act of 1995: This report includes forward-looking statements intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements generally can be identified by phrases such as TI or its management “believes,” “expects,” “anticipates,” “foresees,” “forecasts,” “estimates” or other words or phrases of similar import.
-Similarly, statements in this release that describe our business strategy, outlook, objectives, plans, intentions or goals also are forward-looking statements.
+Similarly, statements in this report that describe the Company’s business strategy, outlook, objectives, plans, intentions or goals also are forward-looking statements.
 All such forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those in forward-looking statements.

 We urge you to carefully consider the following important factors that could cause actual results to differ materially from the expectations of TI or its management:

-- Market demand for semiconductors, particularly for analog chips and digital signal processors in key markets such as communications, entertainment electronics and computing;
+- Market demand for semiconductors, particularly in key markets such as communications, entertainment electronics and computing;

 - TI’s ability to maintain or improve profit margins, including its ability to utilize its manufacturing facilities at sufficient levels to cover its fixed operating costs, in an intensely competitive and cyclical industry;